taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

 4. Transfer these modules to the drone via FTP and before inserting the modules, login to the drone via telnet and run the following commands to activate the USB port in the 		drone hardware:

 		# gpio 127 -d ho 1
 		# gpio 127 -d i

-	Then insert the modules with `insmod <module file>`.
+	<br />Then insert the modules with `insmod <module file>`.
 Consider a shell script for automating the on-drone proces.

 Results
 =======